FaBoPlatform/AndroidDocs/sensor07.md

     public boolean onOptionsItemSelected(MenuItem item) {
         // Handle action bar item clicks here.
 The action bar will
         // automatically handle clicks on the Home/Up button, so long
-        // as you specify a parent activity in AndroidManifest.xml. int id = item.getItemId();
+        // as you specify a parent activity in AndroidManifest.xm:l. int id = item.getItemId();

         //noinspection SimplifiableIfStatement